 The toggle mode function allows an output signal to be generated using the LDAC control signal that switches between two DAC data registers.
 This function is configured using the SFR control register as follows.
-A write with REG1 = REG0 = 0 and A5 to A0 = 001100 specifies a control register write.
-The toggle mode function is enabled in groups of eight channels using Bit CR4 to Bit CR0 in the control register.
+A write with REG1 = REG0 = 0 and A5-A0 = 001100 specifies a control register write.
+The toggle mode function is enabled in groups of eight channels using Bits CR4 to CR0 in the control register.
 See the AD5381 control register description.
 Figure 42 shows a block diagram of toggle mode implementation.
 Each of the 40 DAC channels on the AD5381 contain an A and B data register.
 Note that B registers can only be loaded when toggle mode is enabled.
 The sequence of events when configuring the AD5381 for toggle mode is

 - 1. Enable toggle mode for the required channels via the control register.

-- 2. Load data to the A registers.
+- 2. Load data to A registers.

-- 3. Load data to the B registers.
+- 3. Load data to B registers.

-- 4. Apply LDAC
+- Apply LDAC.

 $\overline{\text{LDAC}}$ is used to switch between the A and B registers in determining the analog output.
 The first $\overline{\text{LDAC}}$ configures the output to reflect data in the A registers.
-This mode offers significant advantages if the user wants to generate a square wave at the output of all 40 channels, as might be required to drive a liquid crystal-based variable optical attenuator.
+This mode offers significant advantages if the user wants to generate a square wave at the output of all 40 channels, as might be required to drive a liquid crystal based variable optical attenuator.
 In this case, the user writes to the control register and enables the toggle function by setting CR4 to CR2 = 0, thus enabling the five groups of eight for toggle mode operation.
 The user must then load data to all 40 A and B registers.
 Toggling $\overline{\text{LDAC}}$ sets the output values to reflect the data in the A and B registers.
-The frequency of the $\overline{\text{LDAC}}$ determines the frequency of the square wave output.
+The $\overline{\text{LDAC}}$'s frequency determines the frequency of the square wave output.

 Toggle mode is disabled via the control register.
-The first $\overline{\text{LDAC}}$ following the disabling of the toggle mode will update the outputs with the data contained in the A registers.
+The first LDAC following the disabling of the toggle mode will update the outputs with the data contained in the A registers.